SR14/LunarLander-DRL/README.md

 Looking for feedback on how the model could be improved! (:

->Other Data Science & Machine Learning projects can be found at the [main GitHub repo](https://github.com/SR14).
+>Other Data Science & Machine Learning projects can be found on the [main GitHub repo](https://github.com/SR14).
+Thank you!